 If you have foreign number plates, don’t expect other drivers to cut you some slack and show more than the usual amount of patience or understanding.
 Not because they’re unfriendly, but simply because you’re not unusual.

 Want to know the smallest measurable unit of time in the Viennese driving universe?
-It’s the time between the lights going green and the car behind you using their horn to point this out to you.
+It’s the time between the lights going green and the car behind you using their horn to kindly point this out to you.

-A significant minority of drivers in Vienna take a liberal view of things like speed limits and pedestrian rights.
-Driver discipline at zebra crossings tends to be much looser than in the UK, for example, despite similar rules.
+A small minority of drivers in Vienna take a rather loose view of things like speed limits and pedestrian rights.

 10. Drive on the right